SleeplessOne1917/lemmy-bot/README.md

 #### `credentials`

 Log in credentials for the bot.
 Accepts an object with `username` and `password` properties.
-If not provided, the bot can still poll the instance for items like posts, comments, and modlog actions, but it will not be able to perform actions that require and account.
+If not provided, the bot can still poll the instance for items like posts, comments, and modlog actions, but it will not be able to perform actions that require an account.

 #### `instance` **REQUIRED**